-OUR PRODUCTS MUST CONFORM TO INDUSTRY STANDARDS IN ORDER TO BE ACCEPTED BY END USERS IN OUR MARKETS

-Generally, our products comprise only a part of a communications device.
-All components of such devices must uniformly comply with industry standards in order to operate efficiently together.
-We depend on companies that provide other components of the devices to support prevailing industry standards.
-Many of these companies are significantly larger and more influential in affecting industry standards than we are.
+OUR PRODUCTS MUST CONFORM TO INDUSTRY STANDARDS IN ORDER TO BE ACCEPTED BY END USERS IN OUR MARKETS of the devices to support prevailing industry standards.
+Many of these companies are significantly larger and more influential in effecting industry standards than we are.
 Some industry standards may not be widely adopted or implemented uniformly, and competing standards may emerge that may be preferred by our customers or end users.
 If larger companies do not support the same industry standards that we do, or if competing standards emerge, market acceptance of our products could be adversely affected which would harm our business.